amanranahere/video-proctoring-system/README.md

 ## 🎯 Purpose

-This project demonstrated a method of proctoring that could be integrated into:
+This project demonstrates a method of proctoring that could be integrated into:
 - Online examination portals
 - Remote interview platforms
 - E-learning and certification systems